 (LNO) is a way of proving the current use of a building.
 These documents are frequently requested by banks and mortgage companies.
-These institutions would need to know if there are being alterations being made to a space.
+These institutions would need to know about any alterations being made to a space.
 The LNO would let you know if a proposed job would alter the space in a way it’s not allowed to be changed.
 If no Certificate of Occupancy (C of O) is available for the building, then this will be asked for.

 Why would this be needed instead of a C of O?